Halloween special offer banner

 iv.
 The Hubspot Newsletter Popup

-Hubspot is well known for its amazing articles, besides being a great tool.
-And they have a great pop-up to invite people to subscribe to their mailing list.
+Besides being a great tool Hubspot has a great newsletter pop-up to invite people to subscribe to their mailing list.

 Hubspot’s newsletter popup

-The best thing about this popup is they are not only promising quality tips but also highlighting how many people trust them, and how they will honor privacy protection as assurance.
+The best thing about this popup is they are not only promises quality tips but also highlights how many people trust them.
+Also, they honor privacy protection as an assurance.

 A discount popup is commonly used by e-commerce sites or other businesses running a promotion to get leads.
 Basically, you ask for the visitor’s email address in exchange for a discount coupon.